-The classical General Projection Theorem (see \cite[Theorem 2.5]{ciliberto2011branch}, \cite[Section 2]{piene2005singularities},\cite[Section 1]{piene1978some},\cite[Theorem 1]{roberts1971generic}) states that there are at most three types of singular points (often called \textit{ordinary singularities}) contained in the image of a general linear projection of a smooth surface to $\P^3$.
+The classical General Projection Theorem (see \cite[Theorem 2.5]{ciliberto2011branch}, \cite[Section 2]{piene2005singularities},\cite[Section 1]{piene1978some},\cite[Theorem 1]{roberts1971generic}) states that there are at most three types of singularities (often called \textit{ordinary singularities}) contained in the image of a general linear projection of a smooth surface to $\P^3$.
 These include: A curve of double points, finitely many triple points, and finitely many pinch points.
-It is natural to wonder what types of numerical limitations there are on these singularities.
+It is natural to wonder what types of numerical limitations these singularities admit.

-In keeping with classical notation, let $X$ be a smooth projective surface in $\P^N$.
-(Later on, we will exchange this notation for a more general setup.)
+Let $X$ be a smooth projective surface in $\P^N$.
 In this paper, we focus on the third type of singularity, pinch points.
-In particular, we will present a lower bound for the length of the \textit{pinch point scheme} of a general projection of $X$ to $\P^3$.
-The length of this scheme, much like the class of $X$ (that is, the degree of its dual variety $X^*$ inside ${\P^N}^*$), is a number which measures something about the geometry of $X$ as it sits inside $\P^N$.
-While there is clearly no upper bound on the pinch point scheme length, it can be bounded from below in terms of $N$.
+In particular, we present a lower bound for the length of the \textit{pinch point scheme} of a general projection of $X$ to $\P^3$.
+The length of this scheme describes the geometry of $X$ as it sits inside $\P^N$.
+While there is clearly no upper bound on the pinch point scheme length, we will demonstrate a lower bound in terms of $N$.

-The pinch scheme length admits another interpretation: It is one of two coefficients defining the \textit{Gauss class} of $X$.
-Recall that for any smooth variety $X$ of dimension $n$ in $\P^N$, the Gauss map

-is a regular map given by $\gamma(x) = \Lambda_x$, the projective tangent space to $X$ at $x$.
-The Gauss class of $X$ is the fundamental class of the image $[\gamma(X)]$.
-One consequence of Zak's Theorem on Tangencies \cite[Corollary 2.8]{zak1993tangents} is that $\gamma$ is both finite and birational onto its image.